Skip to main content

 --restart=unless-stopped \

-Any folder in /mnt/my_user_homes will become accessible to ethoscopelab.
-In our lab, we sync those using owncloud (an opensource Dropbox clone) so that every user has their files automatically synced across all their machines.
+Any folder in /mnt/my_user_homes is then accessible to the corresponding user inside ethoscope-lab.
+In our lab we sync those using owncloud (an open-source Dropbox clone) so that every user has their files automatically synced across all their machines.

 sudo docker exec -it ethoscope-lab /bin/bash